Remembering Anthony Bourdain, the chef who became a star

 I had never eaten at Les Halles, the French brasserie in lower Manhattan, but after reading Anthony Bourdain’s Kitchen Confidential, I booked a table.
 I don’t eat steak or duck or any of the restaurant’s famous dishes, but I do eat fries and drink wine and I wanted to be where the action was—and it was clearly near Bourdain.
 He had a knack for making you want to be in the room with him, whether in a brasserie in Manhattan, eating fried chicken in Libya, downing pastrami sandwiches in Asbury Park, New Jersey, or tagging along with him and chef Daniel Boulud as they eat their way through Lyon on Parts Unknown.

 The death of the chef turned author turned television star was confirmed by CNN on Friday, who reported the cause of death as suicide.
-Bourdain was 61, and is survived by his wife and daughter.
+Bourdain was 61, and is survived by his daughter, two ex-wives, and legions of friends and fans who loved him.
 “His love of great adventure, new friends, fine food and drink, and the remarkable stories of the world made him a unique storyteller,” the network said in a statement.
 “His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time.”

 At the time of his death, Bourdain was in France working on an upcoming episode of his award-winning food lovers travelogue series Parts Unknown, which airs on CNN.
 His friend, chef Eric Ripert, reportedly found Bourdain unresponsive in his hotel room on Friday morning.